Standard Visitor Visa UK

 If you have a sponsor

-If someone else (your sponsor) is providing your travel, maintenance or accommodation you should provide evidence showing:
+If someone else (your sponsor) is providing your travel, maintenance or accommodation, you should provide evidence showing:

-- what support is being provided and whether it extends to any dependent family.
+- what support is being provided, and whether it extends to any dependent family.

 - how this support is being provided.

-- the person supporting you has enough funds to support themselves and their dependents adequately.
+- The person supporting you has enough funds to support themselves and their dependents adequately.

 - the relationship between you and the sponsor, for example, if they're your family member or employer.